hetshah1432/Online-Voting-System/README.md

 -User names containing invalid characters (e.g., numbers, special characters) are rejected.<br>
 -Exception handling for invalid inputs.<br>
 ## Technologies Used
--Java Swing: For building the graphical user interface (UI).
+-Java Swing: For building the graphical user interface (UI).<br>
--Java Generics: Used to create flexible and reusable components.
+-Java Generics: Used to create flexible and reusable components.<br>
--Java Interfaces: Applied to define the behavior of voting systems.
+-Java Interfaces: Applied to define the behavior of voting systems.<br>
--Exception Handling: To handle invalid inputs and errors gracefully.
+-Exception Handling: To handle invalid inputs and errors gracefully.<br>
--Regular Expressions (RegEx): For name validation, ensuring only alphabetic characters are allowed.
+-Regular Expressions (RegEx): For name validation, ensuring only alphabetic characters are allowed.<br>
 ## Project Structure
 ```
 my-voting-system/